ObeoNetwork/M2Doc/ref-doc/nightly/m2doc_service_semanticbrowserservices.md

 * mySequenceMessage.getPartTarget()
   * the Sequence of part target for the given SequenceMessage

-## org.polarsys.capella.core.data.cs.PhysicalLink.getPhysicalLinkEnds() : Sequence{org.polarsys.capella.core.data.cs.Component}

-Returns the Sequence of physical links ends for the given PhysicalLink.

-### Parameter

-* **value**: the PhysicalLink

-### Example

-* myPhysicalLink.getPhysicalLinkEnds()
-  * the Sequence of physical links ends for the given PhysicalLink

 ## org.polarsys.capella.core.data.cs.PhysicalLinkCategory.getPhysicalLinks() : Sequence{org.polarsys.capella.core.data.cs.PhysicalLink}

 Returns the Sequence of physical links for the given PhysicalLinkCategory.